emilyqi01/American_homeschool/README.md

 A detailed description of your project.
 Include the purpose of the project, the problems it aims to solve, and the value it provides.
 Mention the datasets, methods, and technologies used.

 ## Instructions to start the project
+### step 1 data-cleaning
+Go to scr/data-cleaning folder first run delete_nas.qmd to delete all missing data.
+Then run web_scrapping_states_abbre.qmd file to create a new dataframe with American states and abbreviations.
+Then run add_abbre.qmd file.
+### step 2 analyses

+### step 3

 ## Dataset preprocessing